 Some of a student's most valuable experiences at school will happen outside of the classroom.
 Villanova offers a wide variety of extra-curricular activities to our Middle School students.
 We encourage students to be involved in at least one extra-curricular activity throughout the school year.
 In addition to our music ensembles, we offer the following clubs and activities:

-The Debate Society is currently a member of the Fulford Debate and Public Speaking League, which consists of 18 schools from the Conference of Independent Schools.
+The Debate Society is currently a member of the Fulford Debate and Public Speaking League, which consists of 19 schools from the Conference of Independent Schools.
 The club members participate in three formal debates during the course of the year: The Fall, Winter and Spring Fulfords.
 The students learn two different styles of debating: Parliamentary and Cross-Examination.
 Society members also have the opportunity to participate in public speaking competitions that occur throughout the academic year.
-The Debate teams have experienced success in parliamentary style at the Junior level , and many of the participants have been awarded top honours in after-dinner, declamation, interpretive and persuasive speaking.
+The Debate teams have experienced national level success and have participated in competitions at the international level.
+Our students have been awarded top honours in after-dinner, declamation, interpretive and persuasive speaking.
 The Debate Society is a great extra-curricular activity in which students can cultivate their oratory and critical thinking skills.
 As the saying goes, "It's Great to Debate!"

 Through discovery and collaboration, students in Grades 4, 5 and 6 are provided with the opportunity to explore and develop their design and building skills.
 Students are provided with a challenge and work together to solve the problem with LEGO.

 Ski Club is open to all students from Grade 7 to Grade 12.
 We participate in a number of recreational ski trips to Blue Mountain on Friday evenings during the winter term.
 Students of all levels are invited to participate.
 Blue Mountain offers evening skiing and snowboarding.
 The bus returns to the school afterwards for the parents to pick up their child.